babylonlabs-io/finality-provider/docs/finality-provider-phase2.md

 have an EOTS key.
 If you are a new user, you can skip this section.

 ### Step 1: Verify Your EOTS Key Backup
-Before proceeding, ensure you have access to your original EOTS key from Phase 1.
+>Note: Before proceeding, ensure you have access to your original EOTS key from Phase 1.
-This is the same key that was registered in the [Phase 1 registration](https://github.com/babylonlabs-io/networks/tree/main/bbn-1/finality-providers).
+This is the same key that was registered in the [Phase 1 registration](https://github.com/babylonlabs-io/networks/tree/main/bbn-test-5/finality-providers).

 ### Step 2: Import Your EOTS Key into the Keyring
 To load your existing EOTS key, use the following command to import it into the